timtomch/2014-07-15-toronto/novice/sql/01-select.md

 <p>Every database manager—Oracle, IBM DB2, PostgreSQL, MySQL, Microsoft Access, and SQLite—stores data in a different way, so a database created with one cannot be used directly by another.
 However, every database manager can import and export data in a variety of formats, so it <em>is</em> possible to move information from one to another.</p>
 </blockquote>
 <p>Queries are written in a language called <a href="../../gloss.html#sql">SQL</a>, which stands for &quot;Structured Query Language&quot;.
 SQL provides hundreds of different ways to analyze and recombine data; we will only look at a handful, but that handful accounts for most of what scientists do.</p>
-<p>The tables below show the database we will use in our examples:</p>
+<p>The tables below show the database we will use in our library example.
+Students using SQLite can <a href="swclib.db">download</a> the database to try the queries along.</p>
 </div>